 Pendleton is a very small town located in the state of Indiana.
 With a population of 4,219 people and four constituent neighborhoods, Pendleton is the 139th largest community in Indiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pendleton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Pendleton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pendleton are a mix of both white- and blue-collar jobs.
 Overall, Pendleton is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pendleton who work in office and administrative support (17.58%), sales jobs (14.84%), and healthcare (7.61%).

 Overall, Pendleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.